-Gnosi Journal only accepts manuscripts that have never been published elsewhere before or are being considered for publication by another journal.
-The editor(s) are guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
-Gnosi Journal editorial team is responsible for deciding which submitted articles should be published.
-The editorial team may confer with the journal editor and will strongly consider peer reviewers' comments and recommendations as part of this decision-making process.
+Gnosi Journal exclusively accepts previously unpublished or under consideration for publication in another journal.
+The editor(s) of Gnosi Journal adhere to the rules of the journal's editorial board and the applicable legal requirements on libel, copyright infringement, and plagiarism.
+The Gnosi Journal editorial board determines which submitted articles will be published.
+As part of this decision-making process, the editorial board will meet with the journal editor and will contemplate peer reviewers' comments and suggestions.

-Submitted articles will be evaluated by expecting in the manuscript subject domain according to their intellectual merit, without regard to the race, sexual orientation, gender, religious beliefs, ethnic origin, political philosophy, citizenship, or institutional affiliation of the author(s).
+Submitted manuscriptes will be evaluated on their intellectual merit by reviewers in the manuscript subject domain, regardless of the author(s)' race, sexual orientation, gender, religious beliefs, ethnic origin, political philosophy, citizenship, or institutional affiliation.

-The editorial staff will not disclose any information about a submitted manuscript to anyone other than the corresponding author, potential reviewers, reviewers, and other editorial advisers and board members.
+The editorial staff will not disclose any information about a submitted manuscript to anyone other than the corresponding author and, in extreme cases, to other editorial advisers and board members.

 Disclosures of Conflicts of Interest